• Skip to primary navigation

 Placing the Pie Crust into the Pie Pan:

-Leave a nice amount of dough around the top edge of the pie pan but cut off any excess that is just hanging off.
-Save any pieces that you cut off in case you need to use it to repair any areas.
+Leave a nice amount of dough around the top edge of the pie pan, but cut off any excess that is just hanging off.
+Save any pieces that you cut off in case you need to use them to repair any areas.

 Put the pie crust in the refrigerator to chill for 30 minutes.